 I worked on the issue of tuition-free community college for the Obama White House.
 I fully support making community college accessible to all, regardless of ability to pay.
 I also support partnerships with private industry for vocational training and apprenticeship programs, which can be an excellent pathway toward a fulfilling career that is in high demand right now.

-I will introduce legislation mandating the disclosure of the salary distribution of a university's graduates five years out, broken down by major.
+I will support policies mandating the disclosure of the salary distribution of a university's graduates five years out, broken down by major.
 The Obama White House attempted to implement this requirement nationwide but was stymied by deep-pocketed special interests.
 What couldn't be done at the federal level should be pioneered by our state.

 Students who attend a school that doesn't offer certain courses will have access to them online.
 And if their school does offer such courses, they can still use California Virtual as a supplement to help them better understand the material.
 California Virtual is not meant to be a replacement for in-classroom instruction.
 Instead, teachers will find it useful to assign specific segments of online lectures from the platform as a high-quality supplement for students.